-For the purpose of CVA capital requirement, SFTs that are fair-valued for accounting purposes and for which a bank records zero for CVA reserves for accounting purposes are included in the scope of covered transactions if the CVA risk of those SFTs is deemed material as described in [MAR50.5]-(2).
+For the purpose of CVA capital requirement, SFTs that are fair-valued for accounting purposes and for which a bank records zero for CVA reserves for accounting purposes are included in the scope of covered transactions.

 - 50.6 The CVA risk capital requirements are calculated for a bank's "CVA portfolio" on a standalone basis.
 The CVA portfolio includes CVA for a bank's entire portfolio of covered transactions and eligible CVA hedges. - 50.7 Two approaches are available for calculating CVA capital requirements: the standardised approach (SA-CVA) and the basic approach (BA-CVA).
 Banks must use the BA-CVA unless they receive approval from their relevant supervisory authority to use the SA-CVA.^[1]